-How Long Does It Take to Be an Offshore Paramedic?
+How Long Does It Take to Become an Offshore Paramedic?

-The time required to become a paramedic depends heavily on the educational route you choose.
+The time required to become a paramedic depends on your chosen educational route.

 If you study full-time, you may be able to complete your training within a year.

-If you study part-time while continuing to work as an EMT, your courses may take you two to three years to complete.
+If you study part-time while continuing to work as an EMT, your courses may take up to two to three years to complete.

 Offshore Paramedic Certification

-As mentioned previously, offshore paramedics must earn the same credential as a traditional paramedic.
+As mentioned above, offshore paramedics must earn the same credentials as traditional paramedics.

 The Cognitive Exam – The cognitive portion of the exam focuses on many of the core EMT principles you learned during your paramedic training program:

 The test is graded on a pass/fail basis.